July Uprising Day

-July Mass Uprising Day (জুলাই গণ-অভ্যুত্থান দিবস) is a national holiday in Bangladesh that is celebrated on 5 August annually from 2025, commemorating the July Revolution.
+July Uprising Day, officially known as July Mass Uprising Day (জুলাই গণ-অভ্যুত্থান দিবস), is a national holiday in Bangladesh that is celebrated on 5 August annually from 2025, commemorating the July Uprising.

-On 5 August 2024, as a result of the July Revolution, prime minister Sheikh Hasina resigned, bringing an end to her 15-year rule, which later became known as 36 July.
-In January 2025, the proposed allocation of business of the Directorate of July Mass Uprising included mention of observing the day, which was subsequently approved.
-Thereafter, on 25 June 2025, the day was classified as a national day, and on 2 July, it was declared a public holiday.
+On 5 August 2024, as a result of the uprising, prime minister Sheikh Hasina resigned, bringing an end to her 15-year rule, which later became known as 36 July.

 Background

 Activists in front of Prime Minister's Office on 5 August 2024, the day of Sheikh Hasina's resignation.

 On 1 July 2024, Students Against Discrimination, a non-partisan student platform, initiated the nationwide quota reform movement.
 During the movement, due to violent attacks on activists, a call for a non-cooperation movement demanding the resignation of prime minister Sheikh Hasina of the then Awami League-led government was made.
 As part of this, people from various parts of the country began marching towards the capital Dhaka on 5 August 2024.
 Consequently, Hasina was forced to resign and flee to India with her sister Sheikh Rehana, marking the end of her party's 15-year long rule.

+In January 2025, the allocation of business of the Directorate of July Mass Uprising included mention of observing the day, which was subsequently approved.
+Thereafter, on 25 June 2025, the day was classified as a national day, and on 2 July, it was declared a public holiday.

 Considering the ongoing situation, the Ministry of Public Administration declared a public holiday from 5 to 7 August.
 After the incident, the day began to be referred to by the protesters as 36 July.

-On 9 August 2024, Bangladesh Chhatra League declared 5 August as the "Second Republic Day" during a press conference at their central office.
-And on 20 August, Tarique Rahman, acting chairman of the Bangladesh Nationalist Party, called for the day to be acknowledged as a national day.
+On 9 August 2024, Bangladesh Students Union declared 5 August as the "Second Republic Day" during a press conference at their central office.
+On 20 August, Tarique Rahman, chairman of the Bangladesh Nationalist Party, called for the day to be acknowledged as a national day.

-On 16 October 2024, Nahid Islam, ex-advisor to the interim government's Ministry of Posts, Telecommunications and Information Technology and Information and Broadcasting, stated that a date related to the July Revolution would be recognized as national holiday, and discussions were ongoing in the government for that.
+On 16 October 2024, Nahid Islam, former advisor to the Ministry of Posts, Telecommunications and Information Technology and Information and Broadcasting, stated that a date related to the July Uprising would be recognized as national holiday, and discussions were ongoing in the government for that.

 That same day, online activist Pinaki Bhattacharya proposed declaring the day as a public holiday named "Anti-Fascism Day" or "Great Escape Day".
 The following day, a source from the Cabinet Division reported that the day might be officially declared a public holiday, and its name would be finalized in a cabinet meeting.
 The allocation of business proposal for forming the Directorate of July Mass Uprising under the Ministry of Liberation War Affairs included provisions for commemorating the day, and the proposal was approved in a meeting of the Secretary Committee on Administrative Development on 6 January 2025.